jeffjryan/bash_profile/README.md

 # Disclaimers
 I code for recreational use only and do not take responsibility for any problems that my repo may cause you!
+This configuration is specific to my Mac set up with homebrew and a specific env.
+This should be changed to work on a standard linux build.

 # Configuration Steps
 ## Step 1: